Skip to main content

 Generated clientOpenAPISpec version, operation ID, auth path

-Agent workflowOpenAPI plus docs, then CLI/SDK/MCP/Skill as neededPrompt context, route family, bounded command, error recovery
+Agent workflowOpenAPI plus docs, then CLI, SDK, MCP, or SkillPrompt context, route family, bounded command, error recovery

-Write down the artifact before choosing the interface: response body, stream state, Parquet file, warehouse table, generated client, or agent-run command.
+Write down the artifact before choosing the surface: response body, stream state, Parquet file, warehouse table, generated client, or agent-run command.
 Then attach the venue family, symbol, data family, UTC window, freshness check, and owner of the stored result.
-That packet usually makes the exports-versus-API decision obvious.
+That checklist makes the exports-versus-API choice obvious.

 How To Choose

-Use exports when the desired artifact is a dataset: a Parquet file, warehouse table, research input, audit package, or offline backtest source.
-Exports are easier to govern when the team needs a fixed date range, a reviewable schema, credit estimate, checkout record, and delivery metadata.
-They also reduce repeated API calls when the same historical window will be reused by several people or systems.
-Use REST when the desired artifact is a response: one snapshot, one trade page, one funding series, one freshness check, or a bounded historical pull inside an application.
-REST is easier to retry, cache, and attach to product code when each request is scoped.
+Use exports when the kept artifact is a dataset: a Parquet file, warehouse table, research input, audit package, or offline backtest source.
+Exports are easy to govern when the team needs a fixed date range, a reviewable schema, a credit estimate, a checkout record, and delivery metadata, and they cut repeated API calls when the same window is reused by several people or systems.
+Use REST when the kept artifact is a response: one snapshot, one trade page, one funding series, one freshness check, or a bounded historical pull inside an application.
+REST is easy to retry, cache, and attach to product code when each request is scoped.
 Use WebSocket when event order matters.
-Replay, live streams, gap handling, reconnects, and local book maintenance are streaming problems, not file-delivery problems.
+Replay, live streams, gap handling, reconnects, and local book maintenance are streaming jobs.
 Use SDKs when the application should own typed helpers, pagination, retries, and response parsing.
+If you are unsure, start with the smallest surface that confirms the job.
+A one-symbol REST request confirms schema.
+A one-day export confirms file delivery.
+A short replay confirms sequence handling.

 Next Step